 Birthing pools are similar in size to a hot tub, but with no jets.
-Often they have steps or seats built into them, and handrails to grab onto, and this applies whether they are a permanent, plumbed-in fixture of a room, or an inflatable or otherwise movable structure.
+Often they have steps, built-in seats, and handrails to grab onto, even the inflatable ones!

 Most UK maternity hospitals and midwife led delivery units now have access to a birthing pool.
-For many, this is a permanent fixture in a delivery room, and use depends on it not being occupied by another labouring woman.
+For many, this is a permanent fixture in at least one delivery room.

-Alternatively, or sometimes in addition to the above, some maternity settings also have movable, multi-use birthing pools which can be moved to different rooms or even loaned out for use in the community.
+Alternatively, or often in addition to permanent pools, some maternity services also have inflatable, multi-use birthing pools.
+These offer the flexibility of being moved to different rooms and potentially loaned out for use in the community.

-Research has shown that using water during labour significantly reduces the amount of pain reported by women; a reduction in the use of other forms of pain relief, particularly medication; shorter labour durations; and increased satisfaction for the mother.
+Research has shown that using water during labour reduces the amount of pain reported, resulting in a reduction other forms of pain relief; shorter labour durations; and increased satisfaction for the user.

 There is no evidence of negative impact to the baby from either labouring or birthing in water.
 Babies are immersed in liquid already when inside our tummies, being born through water is merely an extension of this.
 There is no evidence of any increase in neonatal infections, reduction in apgar scores, or any other measure by which it would seem to be a disadvantage to the baby.

 It’s important to be aware that pools should not be filled in advance of labour, due to the risk of Legionnaire’s disease.
 Legionnaire’s is a serious lung infection, caused by legionella bacteria.
 For more information, read the Water Birthing Pools and Legionnaires Risk page.